barryanders/grav-plugin-blackhole/README.md

   ```

 - **Simultaneous Limit** `--simultaneous` or `-s`
-  Set how many files will generate at the same time (default: 10).
+  Determine how many files will generate at the same time (default: 10).

   ```bash
   --simultaneous 10